Rayc940/ece5160-fast-robot/lab10/lab.md

 ## Objective

 The goal of this lab was to implement grid localization using a Bayes Filter in simulation.
-The robot does not know its true position, so it must estimate its position using noisy motion (odometry) and sensor measurements.
-The objective is to show that probabilistic localization can track the robot better than raw odometry.
+The robot does not know its actual position, so it must estimate its position using odometry and sensor measurements.
+The objective is to show that probabilistic localization can track the robot better than odometry.

 ---